open-risk/leontief/README.md

 ## Overall Functionality Objectives

+Leontief helps with a number of typical tasks in Input-Output modeling:

-* Download Public IO Data Sets
+* Downloading Public IO Data Sets from various Web locations
-* Pre-process Input-Output tables using command line tools
+* Pre-processing Input-Output tables using command line tools
-* Ingest IO matrices into a C++ environment
+* Ingesting IO matrices into a C++ environment for further calculations
-* Solve IO systems using the Eigen linear algebra library
+* Solving typical IO problems using the Eigen linear algebra library

 ## Installation / Workflow